Frequently Asked Questions

 Can I request an inspection of my building?

-The VBA is not auditing buildings on request.
-If you have concerns about the use of cladding on your building, please contact your owners' corporation or building manager.
+If you have concerns about the use of cladding on your building, please contact your owners’ corporation or building manager.
+You may consider seeking expert advice from a private building surveyor or fire engineer.

 Is there anything I can do to reduce the risk of fire in my apartment building?